adobocorp/mobile-timer/README.md

-# Mobile Timer
+# Session Timer

-This is a mobile timer application built with React, TypeScript, and Capacitor.js for cross-platform mobile deployment.
+This is a session timer application built with React, TypeScript, and Capacitor.js for cross-platform mobile deployment.

 # Installation